POSYDON-code/POSYDON/docs/_source/components-overview/processing-pipeline.rst

    post_processing/pipeline

-Ini file documentation
+:samp:`ini` file documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-Learn how to use an *.ini file to setup the post-processing pipeline.
+Learn how to use an :samp:`ini` file to setup the post-processing pipeline.

 .. toctree::